Wildlife of Mali: Birds

 Seventeen Important Bird Areas (IBAs) have been designated in Mali, encompassing an area of 28692 km2 (about 2.3% of the surface area of the country).
 Ten include wetlands, nine are in the Inner Delta of the Niger river (key bird area), four (under the A3 criterion) include the Sudan–Guinea ecoregion of the Savanna biome, four are in the Sahel biome, and two in the Sahara–Sindian biome.
 The Kulicoro firefinch, also known as the Mali firefinch (Lagonostica virata), is the only endemic bird of Mali, found in rocky and grassy areas near Mopti and Bamako.

-In these IBAs 622 birds species have been record, including 335 resident birds out of which 202 breed in Mali.
-Of these, 137 species of the 243 migratory species are of Palearctic origin.
-There are twelve species which are of global conservation concern and seven are vagrants (Palearctic migrants).
+In these IBAs, 622 bird species have been recorded; there have been 335 resident species noted, with 202 of these breeding in Mali.
+Additionally, 137 species of the noted 243 migratory species are of Palearctic origin.
+There are 12 species which are of global conservation concern, with seven being vagrants (Palearctic migrants).
 These are Marmaronetta angustirostris (VU), Aythya nyroca (VU), Circus macrourus (NT), Falco naumanni (VU), Neotis nuba (Nubian bustard) (NT), Gallinago media (NT), Glareola nordmanni (NT), Acrocephalus paludicola (VU), Lagonosticta virata (NT), Prinia fluviatilis (DD), Ceratogymna elata (NT).

-The Inner Delta is also rich in heron species, particularly Bubulcus ibis and Casmerodius albus.
-Poicephalus senegalus (Senegal parrot), Serinus mozambicus (yellow-fronted canary) and Haliaeetus vocifer (African fish eagle) are some of the other species reported in Mali.
+The Inner Delta is also rich in waterfowl and heron species, particularly the cosmopolitan Bubulcus ibis (LC) and Casmerodius albus (LC), as well as the world’s largest heron, Ardea goliath (Goliath heron, LC).
+The Goliath heron, which has small populations in South Asia as well, can stand upwards of 152 cm/5 ft tall, with a 230 cm/7 ft wingspan.
+Poicephalus senegalus (Senegal parrot, LC), Serinus mozambicus (yellow-fronted canary, LC) and Haliaeetus vocifer (African fish eagle, LC) are some of the other, more common, avian species reported in Mali.